frozen blueberry treats

 Instructions

-• In a medium bowl mix the Greek yogurt and blueberries together.
+• Add the Greek yogurt and mix the blueberries together.

 • Spoon the mixture into the silicone molds or ice cube trays.